drethedevjs/athlete-profile/README.md

 ## Heroku
 View Deployed App at [Athlete Profile App](https://athleteprofileapp.herokuapp.com/)

-## Up And Running on Your Machine
-* I haven't created a MongoDB db on Heroku just yet.
-I created a personal one.
-The `server.js` file references the connection string in a `config.js` file that isn't in this repo for security reasons.
-I can provide the necessary file upon request.
-* If running locally, you'll need to have your IP Address recognized by the db before creating profiles.

 ### Overview
 In this task you'll be creating and deploying a simple, full-stack, responsive, single-page application in Node and Angular 1/ AngularJS.